luping-liu/DiffOOD/readme.md

 ### Datasets & checkpoints

-All datasets, precalculated statistics for FID and checkpoints of models are provided in this [aliyundrive](https://www.aliyundrive.com/s/y7dwTLSw6Ft).
+All datasets, precalculated statistics for FID and checkpoints of models are provided in this [Google Drive](https://drive.google.com/drive/folders/1THjaeLlGO9-V676dkGh3YFq4dTPlWMeI?usp=share_link).

 ## References